-Act 77 of 2019 permitted voters to apply for a mail-in ballot up to seven days before an election, which created timing challenges with the postal service.
-This ultimately led to some voters not receiving their ballots before the deadline to submit them at 8 p.m. on Election Day or receiving them too close to the deadline to making it logistically impossible for ballots to be returned via mail by 8 p.m. on election night.
+Our second priority is to move the mail-in ballot application deadline back to 15 days prior to an election, instead of the current seven days.
+Act 77 permitted voters to apply for a mail-in ballot up to seven days before an election, which created timing challenges with the postal service particularly for those who waited until the last days before the deadline.
+This ultimately led to some voters not receiving their ballots before the deadline to submit them at 8 p.m. on Election Day or receiving them too close to the deadline, making it logistically impossible for ballots to be returned via mail by 8 p.m. on election night.
 Because of this, many voters faced uncertainty about whether the county would receive their ballot in time.
-This, in turn, led voters to come to their polling place to spoil their mail-in ballot and vote on the machines, or to vote by provisional ballot, just "to be on the safe side."
-The process caused timing issues that wholly undermined the flexibility and convenience mail-in ballots should provide and resulted in unnecessary lines, crowds, more time spent in the polling location and a longer wait on election results, due to the stringent process counties follow to reconcile mail-in and provisional ballots to ensure accuracy.
+This, in turn, led voters to come to their polling place to spoil their mail-in ballot and vote on the machines, or to vote by provisional ballot, to ensure that their vote has indeed been counted.
+However, the process caused timing issues that wholly undermined the flexibility and convenience mail-in ballots should provide and resulted in unnecessary lines, crowds, more time spent in the polling location and a longer wait on election results, due to the stringent process counties follow to reconcile mail-in and provisional ballots to ensure accuracy.